 There are three main estimating methods that engineers can use when creating 3D data for earthwork in construction.
 These methods calculate the dirt and material quantities required while providing mass haul analysis for the construction site.
 However, some are more accurate than others.

-1. The Average Method
+Method One: The Average End-Area Method

 We typically use the average method for smaller projects that require us to ascertain the levels at all grid points.
 Because this method is the simplest of the three, we can only use it when a project requires either filling or cutting.
 The average method provides inaccurate estimates if you use it for projects that use both cutting and filling.

-2. The Block Method
+Method Two: The Grid-Cell or Block Method

 Our team uses the block method — also called the division of square method — to determine volume for medium-sized projects that require leveling.
 The block method is more straightforward than the section method and more accurate than the average method.
 You can expect some margin of error when using the block method on projects involving both filling and cutting, but much less than the average method.